mercure-imaging/mercure/docs/usage/queue.rst

 The lower part of the page shows the status of individual jobs in mercure's different queues.

-.. note:: If you send a DICOM series to mercure, it takes a short time before the series becomes visible on the Queue page (i.e. on the Processing, Routing, or Studies tab) because mercure first waits for expiration of the series completion timeout (60 sec by default, changable in the configuration).
+.. note:: If you send a DICOM series to mercure, it takes a short time before the series becomes visible on the Queue page (i.e. on the Processing, Routing, or Studies tab) because mercure first waits for expiration of the series completion timeout (60 sec by default, changeable in the configuration).

 The "Processing" tab shows the jobs currently placed in the processing queue, i.e. jobs (series or studies) for which processing modules are executed.
 You can mark jobs by clicking on the corresponding row.
 This will activate the toolbar above the table, which allows, e.g., displaying additional job information or deleting jobs.
 Similarly, the "Routing" tab shows the outgoing jobs currently placed in the routing queue.